Harris, Blinken navigate Munich Security Conference as Europe holds its breath

 “The vice president and Secretary Blinken have talked to each other here, but they’re pursuing separate schedules and their teams are not closely coordinated,” said one American official, who spoke on the condition of anonymity to discuss sensitive matters.
 “You could argue it’s a divide-and-conquer strategy, but that’s far-fetched.
 The Harris stop is about burnishing her political credentials as a leader in the middle of a crisis.”

 While this is Harris’s first visit to the annual Munich conference, Blinken has attended it several times, and his familiarity with the players was evident.
 He warmly greeted Germany’s new foreign minister, Annalena Baerbock, as “my friend.”
-He held a meeting with Qatar’s foreign minister and discussed how the Gulf state could help in boosting Europe’s energy supply should a Russian invasion of Ukraine lead to a shortage.
+He held a meeting with Qatar’s foreign minister and discussed how the Persian Gulf state could help in boosting Europe’s energy supply should a Russian invasion of Ukraine lead to a shortage.
 He hashed out technical issues in meetings with counterparts from Austria, Britain, Germany and France.

 Harris, in contrast, took center stage Saturday to deliver a keynote speech rallying U.S. allies for a united front against a Russian invasion with forceful rhetoric.
 “Not since the end of the Cold War has this forum convened under such dire circumstances,” Harris said.
 Citing the NATO principle that an attack on one is an attack on all, she added, “Let me be clear: America’s commitment to Article 5 is ironclad.
 This commitment is sacrosanct to me, to President Biden, and to our entire nation.”

-Harris is also taking marquee meetings with NATO Secretary General Jens Stoltenberg and Ukrainian President Volodymyr Zelensky.
+Harris also is taking marquee meetings with NATO Secretary General Jens Stoltenberg and Ukrainian President Volodymyr Zelensky.
 As a groundbreaking leader and a figure of great interest overseas, her picture frequently adorns the conference’s Twitter feed.

 Harris and Blinken have seldom been in the same building, let alone the same room, and except for a private confab Friday morning, their schedules have rarely overlapped.